guigrpa/giu/ROADMAP.md

 # Roadmap

 * **Bugs**
+    * Main docs: inline textareas: misaligned
     * Android Select: when item is selected, it retains focus
+* Main docs:
+    * Explain that analogue picker is not supported on iOS
+    * Update accent color explanation
+    * Talk about the theme
+* Make analogue picker impossible also on Android
 * **More tests on Android**
 * [ ] Think: how do we revert all fields in a datatable record? (try to update the example page `datatable.js`)
 * Use Portals?